laksh22/MDP/Object Detection/README.md

 ## 3.2 Performing Object Detection / Running

+Note that `Step 2` is **OPTIONAL** as the RPi binary initialises this script for the user.
+This reduces the number of commands that the user will need to run during the 2 minutes preparation time.
 1. Ensure that all required devices (Serial, Bluetooth, Serial) are connected after running the `RPi` communication hub binary.
-2. In a separate terminal window with the RPi connected, run the `Object\ detection/rpi/img_event_handler.py` Python script.
+2. **(NOTE: THIS IS NOT NECESSARY UNLESS YOU ARE DEBUGGING.**) In a separate terminal window with the RPi connected, run the `Object\ detection/rpi/img_event_handler.py` Python script.
 3. On a preferred laptop with the required `opencv2` and `darknet/yolov3` dependencies installed, run the `Object\ detection/client/obj_detect_client.py` Python script.